opencdk8s/cdk8s-mongo-sts/README.md

 Create a Replicated, Password protected MongoDB Statefulset on Kubernetes, powered by the [cdk8s project](https://cdk8s.io) 🚀

+## Disclaimer

+This construct is under heavy development, and breaking changes will be introduced very often.
+Please don't forget to version lock your code if you are using this construct.

 ## Overview

 **cdk8s-mongo-sts** is a [cdk8s](https://cdk8s.io) library, and also uses [cvallance/mongo-k8s-sidecar](https://github.com/cvallance/mongo-k8s-sidecar) to manage the MongoDB replicaset.